Daniel-Andarge/nova-financial-analysis/README.md

 3. Run the project using Jupyter Notebook.
 This will open a new browser window with the project at http://localhost:8888/ URL.

-4. To see the Exploratory Data Analysis (EDA), navigate to the `/notebooks/interim` folder and open the notebook file.
+4. To see the Exploratory Data Analysis (EDA), navigate to the `/notebooks` folder and open the notebook file.

-Please ensure that you have the necessary software and libraries installed to run the project successfully.
-Refer to the documentation and requirements.txt file for more information.